Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

-The $v_2$($v_4$) values obtained this way for a broad range of $p_{T}$ and centrality have been used to extract the specific viscosity $\eta/s$ (the ratio of viscosity $\eta$ to entropy density $s$) of the hot and dense nuclear matter via hydrodynamic model comparisons \cite{Romatschke:2007mq,Song:2010mg}.
-These model comparisons, which incorporate the dynamic evolution of an early-stage strongly-coupled QGP, together with a late-stage hadronic gas, give estimates which span the range $4\pi\frac{\eta}{s}{\sim}1--2$.
-A conjectured lower bound for the specific viscosity is $4\pi\frac{\eta}{s}=1$~\cite{Kovtun:2004de} The rather large uncertainties associated with this range of estimates (100\%) are currently dominated by the uncertainty on initial state anisotropy estimates \cite{Song:2010mg,Lacey:2010fe}.
-Specifically, the ends of the range are given by two equally successful parameter sets.
-The lower bound value is obtained with a standard Glauber Monte Carlo model \cite{Miller:2007ri,Alver:2006wh} of the initial state which results in smaller initial anisotropy and thus needs less viscosity to reproduce the measured final state particle anisotropy.
-The higher value $4\pi\frac{\eta}{s} \sim 2$, corresponds to a larger initial anisotropy in the Color Glass Condensate (CGC) inspired Monte-Carlo-Kharzeev-Levin-Nardi (MC-KLN) model~\cite{Lappi:2006xc,Drescher:2007ax} of the initial state.
+The $v_2$($v_4$) values obtained this way for a broad range of $p_{T}$ and centrality have been used to extract the specific viscosity $\eta/s$ (the ratio of shear viscosity $\eta$ to entropy density $s$) of the hot and dense nuclear matter via hydrodynamic model comparisons~\cite{Romatschke:2007mq,Hirano:2009ah,Song:2010mg,Adare:2010ux,Gombeaud:2009ye}.
+These model comparisons, which incorporate the dynamic evolution of an early-stage strongly-coupled QGP, together with a late-stage hadronic gas, show an ambiguity for very different values of $4\pi\eta/s \simeq 2$ and $4\pi\eta/s \simeq 1$, the latter being a conjectured lower bound for the specific viscosity~\cite{Kovtun:2004de}.
+Specifically the two values correspond to two equally successful parameter sets, each including different estimates of the initial state anisotropy (parameterized as ``eccentricity'' see below)~\cite{Hirano:2009ah,Song:2010mg,Lacey:2010fe}, which dominate the associated uncertainty in these models.
+The lower bound value is obtained with a standard Glauber Monte Carlo (Glauber-MC) model~\cite{Miller:2007ri,Alver:2006wh} of the initial state which results in smaller initial elliptical eccentricity and thus needs less viscosity to reproduce the measured final state particle anisotropy.
+The higher value $4\pi\eta/s \simeq 2$, corresponds to a larger initial eccentricity in the color-glass condensate (CGC) inspired Monte-Carlo-Kharzeev-Levin-Nardi (MC-KLN) model~\cite{Kharzeev:2000ph,Lappi:2006xc,Drescher:2007ax} of the initial state.